learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-**`WeakMap`** (a variant of `Map` with weak references and object-only keys) is used by React's Concurrent Mode internals to associate component fiber metadata with DOM nodes without preventing garbage collection of unmounted components. **`Set`** is used in many state management libraries (Zustand, Jotai) to track subscriber callbacks: O(1) `add`/`delete`/`has` operations make subscription management significantly faster than array-based alternatives at scale (thousands of subscribers in large dashboards).
+**`WeakMap`** (a variant of `Map` with weak references and object-only keys) is used by React\'s Concurrent Mode internals to associate component fiber metadata with DOM nodes without preventing garbage collection of unmounted components. **`Set`** is used in many state management libraries (Zustand, Jotai) to track subscriber callbacks: O(1) `add`/`delete`/`has` operations make subscription management significantly faster than array-based alternatives at scale (thousands of subscribers in large dashboards).

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>